Explore the beauty of gardening in small spaces with us!

 • Thyme: A low-growing, woody herb that doesn’t take up much space and pairs well with many dishes.

-• Mint: Known for its fast growth, mint should be planted in its own container as it can spread aggressively.
+• Mint: overgrows and should be planted in its container to prevent it from spreading aggressively.

 • Parsley: A biennial herb that is easy to grow and maintain, parsley is a popular choice for small gardens.